2020-2023

 8.1.5 Association Leave

 The president of the Association or designee shall be allowed twenty (20) days of Association leave per year.
-Additional Association Leave may be approved at the discretion of the Superintendent or designee.
+Additional Association leave may be approved at the discretion of the Superintendent or designee.

 The president of the Association or designee shall submit a written request for such leave at least five (5) days in advance of commencement of the leave.
 Such request shall state the specific reason for the requested leave, the name of the Association member, and the day or days of the leave.